 Alibaba-backed EV maker Xpeng raises $500 mln

-As enthusiasm builds for more climate-friendly vehicles, the share prices of EV makers, including Tesla Inc TSLA.O and Nio Inc NIO.N, have surged in recent months and auto makers are looking to the markets for funds.
+As enthusiasm builds for more climate-friendly vehicles, shares of EV makers, including Tesla Inc TSLA.O and Nio Inc NIO.N, have surged in recent months and auto makers are looking to the markets for funds.

-Xpeng's rival Li Auto earlier this month filed for a U.S. initial public offering.
+Li Auto, Xpeng's rival, filed for a U.S. initial public offering earlier this month.

-The investors in Xpeng's C+ funding round include Aspex, Coatue, Hillhouse and Sequoia Capital China, Xpeng said in a statement.
-It did not disclose the valuation of the six-year-old company.
+Investors in Xpeng's C+ funding round include Aspex, Coatue, Hillhouse and Sequoia Capital China, six-year-old Xpeng said in a statement, without disclosing the company's valuation.

-Xpeng, led by chief executive He Xiaopeng, is making electric G3 sport-utility vehicles and P7 sedans with autonomous driving capabilities in two Chinese plants.
+Xpeng, led by Chief Executive He Xiaopeng, is making electric G3 sport-utility vehicles (SUVs) and P7 sedans with autonomous driving capabilities in two Chinese plants.

 The funding will enable Xpeng to further develop intelligent vehicle technologies.
-It also plans to have around 200 showrooms in China by the end of this year.
+The company plans to have about 200 showrooms in China by the end of this year.

 Last November, Xpeng raised $400 million from investors including Xiaomi Corp 1810.HK.
 Sources told Reuters at the time that investors valued the company at nearly $4 billion.

-(Reporting by Yilei Sun in Beijing and Julie Zhu in Hong Kong; editing by Barbara Lewis)
+(Reporting by Yilei Sun in Beijing and Julie Zhu in Hong Kong; editing by Barbara Lewis and Vinay Dwivedi)

 ((Y.Sun@thomsonreuters.com; +86 10 66271262; Reuters Messaging: y.sun.thomsonreuters.com@reuters.net))